- Research Associate in Urban Mobility

 In addition, she is still working on publications exploring the influence of weather on internet activity and assessing the potential of telecommuting and other forms of flexible working patterns to offer sustainable and resilient accessibility.

 Hannah tweets (@HBudnitz) and writes a monthly blog and sometimes for professional publications, such as The Planner and transportXtra.
-She is currently Chair of the Transport Planning Network (2016-2020), supported by the Royal Town Planning Institute and the Transport Planning Society, and regularly presents at professional conferences.
+She was Chair of the Transport Planning Network (2016-2020), supported by the Royal Town Planning Institute and the Transport Planning Society, and regularly presents at professional conferences.